AnyChart/docs.anychart.com/Basic_Charts/Timeline_Chart.md

 #### Scroller

 Scroller allows scrolling and zooming the chart.
-In the [Common Settings: Scroller](../Common_Settings/Scroller) section, you can find a detailed guide on this element.
+You can find a detailed guide on this element in the [Common Settings: Scroller](../Common_Settings/Scroller) article.

 To enable or disable the scroller, pass `true` / `false` either to the {api:anychart.charts.Timeline#scroller}scroller(){api} method of the chart or to the {api:anychart.core.ui.ChartScroller#enabled()}enabled(){api} method of the scroller: